grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

     ## 1 accuracy binary         0.842
     ## 2 roc_auc  binary         0.927

-Final model performas more or less similar to training which indicates there is no overfitting and we are good to go further.
+Final model performs more or less similar to training which indicates there is no overfitting and we are good to go further.

 ### Confusion Metric